 In a controversial move, Hema launched into the app scene naming their app with "Explorer", which is very close to the name of the "OziExplorer" mapping software already known in the industry as

 well as the name of Australia's most popular 4x4 and camping website "ExplorOz" who also published an app around the same time using the name "ExplorOz Traveller".
-This confusion of names caught many customers unawares.
+This confusion of names caught many customers unaware.
 Despite this, many people bought this app based on the reputation and brand power of Hema who invested heavily in marketing and exposure.
 However, the Hema Explorer app was a complete disaster and failed to satisfy thousands of buyers who rated the app lower than 2 out of 5 stars in the app store.
-Despite the original Hema company being Australian, the app was not developed by Australian developers and updates and bug fixes plagued operation.
+Despite the original Hema company being Australian, the app was not developed by Australian developers and updates and bug fixes plagued the operation.
 Many customers were dissatisfied with the maps being "sanitised" (ie missing tracks that appear on other maps such as

-EOTopo) and also lacking contrast (hard to define road lines - all washed out colours).
+EOTopo) and also lacking contrast (hard to define road lines - all washed-out colours).
 Hema also chose to use a Hema Cloud subscription process with additional costs for those that wanted access to download more detail maps using the Pro Subscription which added an ongoing cost to use rather than the one-time payment option by ExplorOz with the

 ExplorOz Traveller app and